JadSam1/Armaia/README.md

-# JadSam Fashion App Homepage
+# ARMAIA Fashion App Homepage

-This is an exact 1:1 replica of the JadSam fashion app homepage, a luxurious fashion shopping application designed for seamless instant purchases directly inspired by social media.
+This is an exact 1:1 replica of the ARMAIA fashion app homepage, a luxurious fashion shopping application designed for seamless instant purchases directly inspired by social media.

 ## Features